-(3) Includes two schools properties and four parcels of land held-for-use.
+(3) Includes a school and five parcels of land held-for-use.

 Owned properties are leased pursuant to non-cancelable operating leases generally with an initial term of 10 to 15 years.
-Each lease is a triple net lease which requires the lessee to pay all taxes, insurance, maintenance and repairs, capital and non-capital expenditures and other costs necessary in the operations of the facilities.
+Each lease is a triple net lease which requires the lesse to pay all taxes, insurance, maintenance and repairs, capital and non-capital expenditures and other costs necessary in the operations of the facilities.
 Many of the leases contain renewal options.
 The leases provide for fixed minimum base rent during the initial and renewal periods.
 The majority of our leases contain provisions for specified annual increases over the rents of the prior year that are generally computed in one of four ways depending on specific provisions of each lease:

-- (i) a specified annual increase over the prior year's rent, generally between 2.0% and 3.0%; - (ii) a calculation based on the Consumer Price Index; - (iii) as a percentage of facility net patient revenues in excess of base amounts or - (iv) specific dollar increases.
+- (i) a specified annual increase over the prior year's rent, generally between 2.0% and 3.0%; - (ii) a calculation based on the Consumer Price Index; - (iii) as a percentage of facility revenues in excess of base amounts or - (iv) specific dollar increases.

-We received no contingent rent income for the year ended December 31, 2013.
-Contingent rent income for the years ended December 31, 2012 and 2011 was not significant in relation to contractual base rent income.
+We received no contingent rent income for the years ended December 31, 2014 and 2013.
+Contingent rent income for the year ended December 31, 2012 was not significant in relation to contractual base rent income.